mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 Q^{(i, j)} = P(p = p_i \mid c = c_j).
 $$

-For the case of the theoretical predictions of the channel capacity (Solid lines in [@Fig:ch3_fig05]), the entries of the matrix $\mathbf{Q}$ are given by the inferred maximum entropy distributions as shown in [@Fig:ch3_fig04].
+For the case of the theoretical predictions of the channel capacity (solid lines in [@Fig:ch3_fig05]), the entries of the matrix $\mathbf{Q}$ are given by the inferred maximum entropy distributions as shown in [@Fig:ch3_fig04].
 In the next section, we will discuss how to define this matrix for the single-cell fluorescence measurements.
 Having defined these matrices, we proceed to implement the algorithm shown in Figure 1 of [@Blahut1972].

-### Channel capacity from arbitrary units of fluorescence
+### Channel Capacity from Arbitrary Units of Fluorescence

 A difficulty when computing the channel capacity between inputs and outputs from experimental data is that ideally, we would like to compute